 Note that different dog-friendly hotels have different policies—some charge for doggy damage to the room, while others prohibit dogs in pool places or breakfast areas.

-Therefore, we recommend browsing the policies of the dog-friendly hotel you’re considering.
+Therefore, we recommend browsing the pet policy of the dog-friendly hotel you’re considering.

 With that said, there’s a tiny bit of a problem.
 Pet-friendly hotels are a bit more expensive than regular hotels.
 So, we recommend checking out dog-friendly hotel deals before you book one.